wasmcode/.github/profile/README.md

 The plan is to include support for most languages supported by WebAssembly, so languages like C, Rust, and [V](https://github.com/vlang/v).
 They would then be converted into wasm modules by the bundler, and all imports and glue code would be added.

-The vision is, just to be able to:
+The vision is to be able to just:

 ```ts
 import { fib } from './lib/math.v'